Bet van Beeren

-Bet van Beeren (12 February 1902—16 July 1967) was a flamboyant, legendary bar owner in Amsterdam.
+Bet van Beeren (12 February 1902—16 July 1967) was a bar owner in Amsterdam.
 While hers was not the first bar that allowed LGBT persons to openly associate, the fact that she was openly lesbian, and accepting of a very diverse clientele, led her establishment to be one of the most known.
 In 2017, she was honored by the city of Amsterdam when a canal bridge was renamed in her honor.

 Early life

 Elisabeth Maria van Beeren was born on 12 February 1902 in the Jordaan neighborhood of Amsterdam to Maria Johanna (née Brants) and Johannes Hendrik van Beeren.
 She was the oldest daughter and one of thirteen children of the couple.
 Her father worked in street construction and her mother ran a boarding house and delivered fish and vegetables by car around the neighborhood.
 Bet's education ended at middle school because her family needed her to work.